Jackkillian/Jackkillian/README.md

-Do your body a favor and don't wear a mask.
+Do yourself a favor and don't wear a mask.

 ---